-These sensors would simply turn on a light to alert whenever there is a problem.
-While it was around 1978 when General Motors introduced the ECU which shaped the evolution of cars in every aspect of innovation.
+These sensors would simply turn on a light to alert whenever a problem occurs.
+While it was around 1978 when General Motors introduced the ECU, which shaped the evolution of cars in every aspect of innovation.

 Today, we are in the era of self-driving cars that can perceive their surroundings with the help of a combination of sensors such as camera, radar, ultrasonic and LiDAR sensors.

 |Car Sensor||Main Function||Location|